Jump to recipe →

 Can you put coffee in the cake batter?

 One of the misconceptions about coffee cake is that it contains real coffee.
-Coffee cake actually has no coffee in it at all.
+However, coffee cake actually has no coffee in it at all.
 It is just delicious when served alongside a cup of coffee!
-So while yes, you can put coffee in the cake batter to make it richer (many chocolate cake recipes have coffee to enhance their flavor), coffee cake batter does not have real coffee.
+So while yes, you can put coffee in the cake batter to make it richer (many chocolate cake recipes have coffee to enhance their flavor), traditional coffee cake batter does not have real coffee.

 What makes a coffee cake dry?